sci-42ver/SICP_SDF/SDF_notes.md

   or 6.001 lec11
   > Stack Contract
 - Sometimes I use *yellow mark* to show I have read some footnotes.
+- [SDF_original_book] search is a bit weird.
+Better to search codes which will be successful most of time (searching paragraph contents may fail).
+  - Emm... codes may fail at some time.
+## Won't dig into
+- I am to learn programming *general strategies* so won't dig into
+  1. maths proof etc
+  2. ingenious algorithm or program structure etc (should be taught in CRLS etc).
 # miscs
 - cph: Competitive Programming Helper
 ## misc clipboard